coryjennings93/spendings-tracker-react-app/README.md

 ## Features List

--I retrieve data from a quote generator API and display it with the use of Axios -I create an array of purchases objects and display -You can add a new purchase with the Add button.
+- I retrieve data from a quote generator API and display it with the use of Axios
+- I create an array of purchases objects and display
+- You can add a new purchase with the Add button.
--The added purchase will get added to your local storage (clear it when you are done) -The total is displayed at the bottom with use of the reduce method -The cost user input from the form is input as a string and I convert it to\
+- The added purchase will get added to your local storage (clear it when you are done)
+- The total is displayed at the bottom with use of the reduce method
+- The cost user input from the form is input as a string and I convert it to\
-a floating value to store in an array that gets used to calculate the total -You can filter by category with the dropdown -Filtering by category will also filter the total and will filter the table also -This project was created with React, and uses Context and Hooks
+a floating value to store in an array that gets used to calculate the total
+- You can filter by category with the dropdown
+- Filtering by category will also filter the total and will filter the table also
+- This project was created with React, and uses Context and Hooks